Southampton 3-0 Leicester City

 Van Dijk injury sours near-perfect day for Saints

-From the moment Ward-Prowse curled a precise finish beyond Kasper Schmeichel from Cedric Soares' low cross, there seemed only one possible outcome to a contest Puel's men bossed from the outset.
+From the moment Ward-Prowse curled a precise finish beyond Kasper Schmeichel from Cedric Soares' low cross, there seemed only one possible outcome.

 By the break, the visitors had managed just two touches in the Saints area.
-The hosts had managed 16 in the other penalty box - one of those a rifled left-footed finish by Rodriguez after Ward-Prowse free-kick was inadvertently helped on by Leicester defender Robert Huth.
+The hosts had managed 16 in the other penalty box - one of those a rifled left-footed finish by Rodriguez after a Ward-Prowse free-kick was inadvertently helped on by Leicester defender Robert Huth.

-Cruising Saints thought they had added a third after the break when Wes Morgan headed into his own net from a free-kick, only for an offside flag to spare the captain's blushes.
+Cruising Saints thought they had added a third after the break when Wes Morgan headed into his own net from a free-kick, only for an offside flag to spare the visiting captain.

 But not for long.